DebpratimSharma/voice-to-voice-ai-translate/README.md

 # AI Voice Translator (voice-translator) 🔊🌐

 A small Next.js app that turns uploaded audio into translated text.
 It's built to be simple and practical — upload voice files, pick the source and target languages, then get a transcription and translation in one go.
+Chekcout live website at https://ai-voice-translator.vercel.app/

 ---